jimit1/readMeGenerator/README.md

 ## Additional questions or comments

-Feel free to contact me on jimit1@gmail.com for further information about this project
+Feel free to contact me on my email for further information about this project

 ---